pietralbi/urw-extended-recipes/README.md

 There are two subfolders in both the Unreal World folder and the mod folder:
     - "truegfx":  pictures used in the encyclopedia and for various other purposes
     - "truetile": sprites for items and creatures in the game

-* Copy over the contents of each of these folders in the mod into the Unreal World folders.
+* Copy over the contents of each of these folders of the mod into the Unreal World folders.
 You shouldn't be copying over any existing files here.
 * Start up the game and enjoy the new options!